Countryside Chicken and Waffles are made with a Maryland seasoning on a sautéed chicken thigh, chili honey and tucked between homemade waffles.

 - Mix the flour with cornstarch and salt.

 - Dip the chicken into the flour mixture and brown quickly on both sides in the hot oiled pan.
-Transfer to the baking sheep pan.
+Transfer to the baking sheet pan.
 Finish cooking in the oven for 20 minutes.

 - Whisk the honey and chili powder together. *See Notes.
 Drizzle across the tops of the chicken when they are removed from the oven.

-- Assemble For Picnic – Cut 4 pieces of parchment paper in half.
+- Assemble – Cut 4 pieces of parchment paper in half.

 - Place a slice of honey drizzled chicken between 2 waffles.
 Bundle them in the parchment paper and tie with twine.
-They are now ready for picnic time!
+They are now ready to serve, or for picnic time!